 Insulation does more work protecting your basement from damage than you might anticipate.
 As you’re shopping for insulation to install, consider the different ways that waterproof insulation may help you prevent unwanted moisture from getting into your home.

 For starters, the insulation you install in your basement does a lot of work maintaining the basement’s temperature.
 In keeping the temperature consistent, the insulation limits the impact hydrostatic pressure can have on your concrete and other sensitive structural materials.
 Similarly, waterproof insulation can create a hydrophobic barrier between your basement and the outdoors, ensuring moisture doesn’t enter your basement in the first place.

 While a waterproof solution won’t work in your favor forever, it is a good preliminary waterproofing measure to take advantage of if you’re just getting your feet under you.
 Make sure to work with area professionals and replace your insulation on a regular basis, or at least to look it over for signs of water damage.

 Contacting Area Professionals for Guidance

 Are you concerned about the state of your sump pump?
-Reach out to the professionals serving Kansas City, Moberly, St. Louis, and Springfield, MO.
+Reach out to the professionals serving Kansas City, Moberly, St. Louis, Decatur, and Springfield, MO.
 You can schedule a free home inspection at your leisure and determine whether the damage you’ve spotted in your basement can be traced back to a sump pump failure.
 If it seems like a part isn’t working as it should or your pump was installed incorrectly, you can rely on area contractors to see your pump replaced in little to no time at all.
 You also have the opportunity to invest in additional home waterproofing measures as detailed by a professional and free services quote.